 Many projects contain an interviewing component.
 Often documentary or archival work leads to new research directions, which requires designing and conducting interviews.
 Other projects concentrate on interviewing as the primary methodology from the start.

 Several students have worked on oral history projects using audiovisual technologies to document the stories and experiences of people involved in underrepresented histories.
 Such projects can provide significant material to organizational libraries and archives.
-For instance, one student’s oral history of the 1984 Constitution Express contributed to the collections of the Union of BC Indian Chiefs Resource Centre.
+For instance, one student’s practicum project of the 1981-82 Constitution Express peaceful Indigenous rights movement established a multi-media historical archive and contributed to the collections at the Union of BC Indian Chiefs Resource Centre.
 Another student videotaped more than fifteen interviews with early leaders of the Native Courtworker and Counselling Association of BC, forming a valuable historical archive for the Association.
 One student interviewed a retired anthropologist for the UBC Museum of Anthropology and the Musqueam Indian Band.
 This provided an important record of this person’s work and career in Coast Salish anthropology.

 Each year there are also opportunities for students to work with political organizations.
 For instance, one student worked with the BC Assembly of First Nations to conduct interviews with community leaders on their attitudes towards self-governance in different communities.
 Another student interviewed Stó:lō community members about their knowledge of salmon in the Fraser River.
 This research aimed to help the Stó:lō Tribal Council develop policies on fish farming.